Level 2/3 License Renewal Steps

 Online Utah educator license renewal is provided at Educator Licensing Online.
 As you complete the process make sure to update your contact information, particularly your email address.
 Once you have paid for your renewal (remember the licensing fee is different depending on if you are an Active or Inactive Educator), you will be emailed a .pdf copy of your license will be emailed to you about 24 hours later.
 Depending on your privacy and email server settings this email might be sent to your junk mail or spam folder.

 Professional Learning Plan

-There really isn’t a Step 5, but as soon as you have renewed your license it is time to start thinking about the next time you’ll renew your license.
-This is when you should start over with Step 1 and get the Professional Learning Plan outlined.
+There really is not a Step 5, but as soon as you have renewed your license it is time to start thinking about the next time you will renew your license.
+This step is when you should start over with Step 1 and get the Professional Learning Plan outlined.
 Plan ahead!